-Wesley A. Demoryby Wes Demory
+Wesley A. Demory

 Numerous clients have engaged Thomsen and Burke to charter and conduct internal investigations into possible violations of international trade and investment laws and regulations.
 The first step in the investigative process requires making some important threshold decisions, which are addressed in the following Frequently Asked Questions: